If you travel through rural Southland, you are bound to spot some "whitebait huts".

 Whitebaiting season

-Fishing is only permitted between 5:00 am and 8:00 pm or between 6:00 am and 9:00 pm when New Zealand Daylight Saving is being observed.
+Fishing is only permitted between 5:00 am and 8:00 pm or 6:00 am and 9:00 pm when New Zealand Daylight Saving is observed.
 The taking of whitebait at all other times is prohibited.

 New Zealand whitebait are caught in the lower reaches of the rivers using large, open-mouthed, hand-held scoop nets, long sock nets, or rigid, typically wedge-shaped set nets.